neogeek/neogeek/README.md

 - 🎉 [Forms](https://github.com/CandyCoded/Forms/) - This package is for simplifying working with forms in Unity.
 - 🎉 [GitStatus](https://github.com/CandyCoded/GitStatus/) - This is a simple git tracker for seeing what files are new or modified.
 - 🎉 [SafeAreaLayout](https://github.com/CandyCoded/SafeAreaLayout) - A simple component for resizing Canvas objects to fit in the safe area of any device.
+- 🎉 [HapticFeedback](https://github.com/CandyCoded/HapticFeedback) - A simple API for performing haptic feedback on iOS and Android.

 ### Unity Development